Highs and lows of Gareth Southgate’s reign ahead of 100th England game

 Southgate and his players were left crestfallen by their Euro 2020 heartbreak but the manager also had to rally around Bukayo Saka, Marcus Rashford and Jadon Sancho.

-The trio all missed in the shootout and were targets of racial abuse on social media, fracturing what had become a relationship that had been improving year on year under Southgate.
+The trio all missed in the shootout and were targets of racial abuse on social media, fracturing a relationship that had been improving year on year under Southgate.

 “For some of them to be abused is unforgivable,” Southgate said.